highamm/datascience234/_book/01-intro.md

 Then, create an `R Project` by Clicking File -> New Project -> Existing  Directory,  navigate to the _Notes_ folder, and click _Create Project_.

 Within this folder, click the _New Folder_ button in your bottom-left window and name a new folder _data_.
-Then, download the data.zip file from Sakai (in Resources).
+Then, download the data.zip file from Canvas (in Resources).
 Upload that file in to the server by clicking "Upload" in the bottom right panel.
 In the dialog box that appears, you can click "Choose File" and navigate to the folder where you saved the zip file (probably Downloads by default).
 The zip file will automatically expand once uploaded.
 It includes data sets that we will use throughout the course.

 Finally, we want to create a new `R Markdown` file by clicking File -> New File -> `R Markdown`.
 You can give your new `R Markdown` file a title if you want, and then click okay.